RoboCupDev/robocup2014-docs/docs/introduction.rst

 Introduction
 ============
-The system called “tournamenter” was made specificly for the RoboCup 2014, with the intention of working locally, and serving as a helper for storing and sharing real-time information about scores, rounds, soccer matches and most of what spectators and teams need to know.
+The system called “tournamenter” was made specifically for the RoboCup 2014, with the intention of working locally, and serving as a helper for storing and sharing real-time information about scores, rounds, soccer matches and most of what spectators and teams need to know.